targomo/intro-to-isochrones/intro-to-isochrones.md

 <img src="https://www.targomo.com/wp-content/uploads/2021/06/simple-polygon.png" alt="drawing" width="80%"/>

 Now we want to be able to look at polygons for different travel types.
 To update the travel type we will need to update the `options.travelType` parameter to one of `bike`, `walk`, `car` or `transit` and send a new request.
-Lets add some travel type buttons.
+Let's add some travel type buttons.
 First add the following to the HTML before the `script` is loaded.

 ```html
 <!-- Buttons to change the travel type -->